ConnorGray/path_finding/README.md

 # path_finding
-A path finding library for Dart
+A pathfinding library for Dart
+Find it on pub at https://pub.dartlang.org/packages/path_finding

 # Examples